polkadot-fellows/Evaluations/evidence/georgepisaltu/0006-georgepisaltu-rank3-promotion.md

 ring-based structure.
 I played a critical role in the design and reference implementations of the extension model we use to provide free transactions for recognized people.

+#### Incentives for bootstrapping the initial people set

 I designed and implemented an incentive mechanism for people who participate honestly and consistently in the activities available in the first Proof of Personhood release, from taking part in the recognition process themselves (going though the DIMs) to facilitating other people's application process (i.e. people fulfilling the role of oracle for candidates' evidence in DIM1).
 All of the rewards will be handed out periodically on-chain through payment rounds and distributed to participants proportional to their contribution to the system.

+As the rank 3 expectations in the manifesto state:

+> The individual should by now be thinking in a very much in a security-conscious, game-theoretic way, understanding that the systems whose design they are increasingly a part of must function adequately even with a modest minority of malicious users.

 The incentive provided to people is to always contribute, but especially so when there is low activity, since the reward share of a single participant will be greater.
+The pallet allows a privileged origin to set a certain amount as a reward for the ongoing payout round, so participants do not know ahead of time how much one vote is worth.
+This system avoids two distinct scenarios which lead to fewer votes (and less confidence in the outcome):

+- when the reward is fixed per vote, it can be exhausted early;
+- when the reward is known ahead of time and shared among all participants, after a certain number of people vote, the reward may be too small for a participant to bother voting in that round, making cases closer to the end of the payout round have a small turnout.

 The rewards will be made available to participants only through a privacy voucher mechanism.
 This will leverage the existing ring architecture to ensure that whoever is withdrawing a reward preserves their privacy, so long as they do not withdraw the funds to an account which is traceable to their identity.

+Again, referring to the manifesto expectation from before, the system will not allow people to withdraw their reward until the ring is full.
+This ensures that no single person can accidentally reveal their voucher's origin by submitting it and withdrawing immediately.
+At the same time, this forbids malicious users from doing the same thing in order to weaken the privacy guarantee of regular users by diluting the ring with exposed vouchers.

 At this point, the voucher mechanism is not open to anyone to deposit money into it; only the authorized pallets (i.e. the system) can submit funds as vouchers, but it is designed in order to be extensible to eventually allow anyone to use it permissionlessly.

+#### Free transactions with spam protection

 The origin system was designed to allow authorized entities to run free transactions in certain contexts.
 In addition to allowing all on-chain activities to be performed for free by proven people